Cooper's Hill Cheese-Rolling and Wake: Cheese

 The cheese currently used in the event is 7–9 lb Double Gloucester, a hard cheese traditionally made in a circular shape.
 Each is protected for the rolling by a wooden casing round the side, and it is decorated with ribbons at the start of the race.
 Formerly, three cheeses were presented by parishioners, and the cheeses were usually rolled by them.
 A collection is usually made now to purchase them, as well as sweets, and also to provide prize money.

 Since 1988, the cheese has been supplied by local cheesemaker Diana Smart and her son Rod from their Churcham farm.
-In May 2013, a police inspector warned the 86-year-old Smart that she could be held responsible for injuries.
-Chief Superintendent Nigel Avron of Gloucestershire Constabulary also made these comments: "If you are an organiser in some way or some capacity you could potentially be held liable for something that took place at that event".
+In May 2013, a police inspector warned all of those involved in planning the event, including the 86-year-old cheesemaker, that they could be held responsible for any injuries.
 Diana Smart died in 2021.

 In 2013, organisers of the event switched to a lightweight foam version of the cheese for safety reasons.
 In the second race of 2013, Australian Caleb Stalder managed to catch the fake cheese and claim victory despite being some way behind the leaders.
-In 2014, the organisers returned to using real cheeses.
+In 2014, the organisers returned to using real cheese.